 Why Browning the Meat Matters

-- Lastly, incorporating the Guinness early in the cooking process allows for the alcohol to evaporate fully.
-This ensures that the stew is safe for all to enjoy, as the alcohol content dissipates with prolonged cooking.
+- Adding the Guinness early allows the alcohol to fully evaporate, making the stew safe for everyone to enjoy.
 Skipping this step may leave residual alcohol, which is fine for grown-ups who are ok consuming it, but obviously not for anybody else (see more on this below).

 Step-By-Step Recipe Overview